 Indigenous Peoples’ Day is Monday, October 10.
 If you haven’t celebrated it before, you might assume it’s an opportunity for education and commemoration – a day to recognize Native American history and culture.
 And you’d be right.

 But this day is a little different from other holidays, and not just because it’s special to us at Tribal Health.
 One reason: it offers an opportunity to move beyond negative stereotypes and put a spotlight on Indigenous achievement.
-From Hollywood to history books to Halloween costumes, most mainstream depictions of Native Americans promote “noble savage” tropes and recurring narratives of tragedy.
-More recently, some non-Native people are aware of the forced boarding school era and the practice of sterilizing Native American women without consent.
-But American culture mostly tends to present Native Americans as a historical phenomenon confined to sepia-toned photographs and somber documentaries.
+From Hollywood to history books to Halloween costumes, most mainstream depictions of Native Americans promote “noble savage” tropes and tragic narratives.
+Native American history is presented through sepia-toned photographs and somber documentaries.
+More recently, some non-Native people are aware of the forced boarding school era and medical exploitation, such as the practice of sterilizing Native American women without consent.

 Is Indigenous Peoples’ Day Replacing Columbus Day?

 Let’s tackle the other reason this holiday is different.
 It has to do with a question you might hear people whisper to each other every autumn: “When did Columbus Day become Indigenous Peoples’ Day?”